MicrosoftDocs/azure-dev-docs/articles/python/configure-python-web-app-local-environment.md

 * In general, see [Visual Studio | Python documentation](/visualstudio/python/) for all documentation related to using Python on Visual Studio 2022.

 * For setup steps, see [Install Python support in Visual Studio](/visualstudio/python/installing-python-support-in-visual-studio) which walks you through the steps of installing the Python workload into Visual Studio 2022.

-* For general workflow of using Python for web development, see [Quickstart: Create your first Python web app using Visual Studio](visualstudio/ide/quickstart-python).
-This article is useful
+* For general workflow of using Python for web development, see [Quickstart: Create your first Python web app using Visual Studio](/visualstudio/ide/quickstart-python).
+This article is useful for understanding how to build a Python web application from scratch (but does not include deployment to Azure).

 * For using Visual Studio 2022 to manage Azure resources and deploy to Azure, see [Azure Development with Visual Studio](/visualstudio/azure/).
 While much of the documentation here specifically mentions